-Deadline: The deadline for receipt of complete proposals is October 28, 2013.
+Deadline: The deadline for receipt of complete proposals is March 28, 2014.
 Proposals received after 5 p.m. of the deadline date will not be considered.
-Successful recipients will be notified late April.
+Successful recipients will be notified on April 14, 2014.

 The board may fund more than one grant depending on available funds and amounts requested.
 Requests for smaller amounts or partial funding will be considered.

 Proposals must be submitted in the provided template format.
 Proposals should contain evidence that the funded project will provide a margin of excellence that could provide support or assistance to improve the overall quality or stability of university programs and efforts.